cyverse-de/cyverse-de.github.io/api/endpoints/tools.md

 Delegates to apps: GET /admin/tools/{tool-id}/apps

 These endpoints are passthroughs to the apps endpoints using the same path.
 Please see the apps service documentation for more information.

+## Making a Tool Public

+Secured Endpoint: POST /admin/tools/{tool-id}/publish

+Delegates to apps: POST /admin/tools/{tool-id}/publish

+This endpoint is a passthrough to the apps endpoint using the same path.
+Please see the apps service documentation for more information.